kubeedge/kubeedge/docs/proposals/edgeapplication-proposal.md

 **1. API Changes:**

-- Modify the EdgeApplication Custom Resource Definition (CRD) to include a new field for node label selectors.
+- Modify the EdgeApplication CRD to include a new field for node label selectors.
 - Define a new field `nodeLabelSelectors` in the EdgeApplication CRD schema.

     ```yaml